toeb/cmakepp/README.md

 If you do not want to test - Download a release and include it in your cmake script file:

-Or download the repository and include `oo-cmake.cmake` in your `CMakeLists.txt` (or other cmake script) be sure to use an up to date version of cmake. `oo-cmake` requires cmake version `>=2.8.7`
+Or download the repository and include `cmakepp.cmake` in your `CMakeLists.txt` (or other cmake script) be sure to use an up to date version of cmake. `oo-cmake` requires cmake version `>=2.8.7`

 # Usage